ronknight/chrome-kill-switch/README.md

 ## ⚠️ Important Notes

-- Always close Chrome before running this tool
+- **🚀 Performance**: Optimized with threading for sub-3 second execution time
+- **🔌 Auto-shutdown**: Tool will shutdown computer after 30 seconds if no response (can be cancelled with Ctrl+C)
+- **📖 Enhanced Privacy**: Now removes bookmarks and bookmark backups for complete privacy
-- The tool will attempt to force-close Chrome if it's running
+- **🛑 Chrome Auto-close**: The tool will automatically force-close Chrome if it's running
-- For maximum security, verify in chrome://settings/passwords after running
+- **🔒 Security Verification**: For maximum security, verify in chrome://settings/passwords after running
-- Consider backing up any important bookmarks before running
+- **💾 Backup Recommendation**: Consider backing up important bookmarks before running (they will be cleared)
-- Some files may be locked by the system and require multiple cleanup attempts
+- **🔄 Retry Logic**: Locked files are handled with automatic retry mechanisms
+- **⚡ Threading**: Uses optimized multi-threading for faster cleanup across all profiles
+- **🎯 Compatibility**: Tested extensively on Windows with basic support for macOS/Linux